 If an advertiser is also in breach of other consumer regulation laws, we will work with other regulators such as the Australian Competition and Consumer Commission (ACCC) or Therapeutic Goods Administration (TGA).

-More information about how complaint process is set out in the Advertising compliance and enforcement strategy.
+More information is set out in the Advertising compliance and enforcement strategy.